zilexa/Homeserver/maintenance/README.md

   - It will sync every 6 hours: you can loose max 6 hours of data if a single disk fails.
 You can run it more or less frequently.
   - You can easily protect 4 disks with just 1 parity disk, because the parity data uses much less space than your actual data.
     - The concept of parity simplified: assign a number to each data disk sector, like "3" to disk1-sector1 and "4" to disk2-sector1.
 Calculate parity: 3+4=7.
 Now if disk1 fails, you can restore it from parity, since 7-4=3.
     - The downside of scheduled parity versus realtime (like raid1 or like duplication): described [here](https://github.com/automorphism88/snapraid-btrfs#q-why-use-snapraid-btrfs).
-But with BTRFS we overcome that issue by creating a read-only snapshot and create parity of that instead.
+Snapraid-btrfs leverages the BTRFS filesystem to overcome that issue by creating a read-only snapshot and create parity of that instead.
 Now, the live data can be modified between snapraid runs, but you will always be able to restore a disk.
 This is taken care of by `snapraid-btrfs` wrapper of `snapraid`.

 ### 2. Timeline backups
 The most flexible tool for backups that requires zero integration into the system is btrbk.
 Alternatives such as Snapper are more deeply integrated and too limiting for backup purposes.
 Timeshift is very user friendly, mac-like Timemachine (installed and configured via my [post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script) for laptops and desktops) but not suited to backup personal data.